Mixing Alcohol And Amoxicillin

 If you drink alcohol on amoxicillin, consider that this can have several negative side effects.
 Some of the potential dangers of combining alcohol and Amoxicillin include the following:

-- Increased risk of side effects: Combining amoxicillin and alcohol can increase the likelihood of experiencing negative side effects, such as nausea, vomiting, dizziness, and diarrhea.
+• Increased risk of side effects: Combining amoxicillin and alcohol can increase the likelihood of experiencing negative side effects, like vomiting, nausea, dizziness, and diarrhea.

 So, can you drink on Amoxicillin?
 Alcohol and amoxicillin may not mix well.
-Taking precautions when using this antibiotic is essential to ensure maximum effectiveness and minimal side effects.
-If you are taking Amoxicillin with Alcohol, talk to your doctor or pharmacist about any concerns about consuming alcohol while on this medication.
+Taking precautions when using this antibiotic is essential to provide the greatest efficacy and minimal side effects.
+If you are taking Amoxicillin with Alcohol, speak to your physician or pharmacist about any problems drinking alcohol while on this medication.

 Side Effects of Amoxicillin 500 mg / 875 mg